-Coach Whitehurst is entering his second year as the head men's soccer coach at the University of Pittsburgh at Bradford.
+Coach Whitehurst has completed his second year as the head men's soccer coach at the University of Pittsburgh at Bradford.

 He arrives at Pitt-Bradford from Allegheny College, where he has served as an assistant coach since 2012.